waitingcheung/ARTrailer/README.md

 ## Overview

 This app runs an [ARKit][0] world-tracking session with content displayed in a SceneKit view.
-The app uses the [Vision][1] framework to find regions of visible texts on camera images, and pass the detected regions to the [Tesseract][2] framework for OCR.
-After text recognition, the app displays a movie trailer in AR world space.
+It first uses the [Vision][1] framework to find regions of visible texts on camera images, and pass the detected regions to the [Tesseract][2] framework for OCR.
+After text recognition, it overlays a movie trailer in AR world space.

 [0]:https://developer.apple.com/documentation/arkit
 [1]:https://developer.apple.com/documentation/vision